Guiding Principals

 Things I Do Use AI For

-Before I ever write a line of code, I might consult AI to help plan and organize my thoughts, using it as a tool to build scaffolding or outline a project based on predefined standards and documentation.
+Before writing any code, I might use AI to help organize my thoughts—use it to build scaffolding or outline a project based on existing standards and documentation.

 Personal Knowledge Management